OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 HasGroupPanel
 :   Type: optional, Boolean.
-    Enables the group panel to allow dragging columns and apply the grouping by the fields corresponding to the dragged columns (default: true).
+    Enables the group panel to allow dragging columns and apply the grouping by the fields corresponding to the dragged columns (Default: True).

 OptionalConfigs
 :   Type: optional, [OptionalConfigs](<#Structure_OptionalConfigs>).